Last Updated on August 6, 2022

 I once watched a video on Facebook (here’s the YouTube link) where a guy set up a ball pit in the middle of the street and asked people walking by if they were ‘too busy to have fun’.
-Most were business people on the way to work etc, you could see their dilemma, did they have time to take a minute for themselves and just do something fun?
-Ball pits are more commonly something associated with kids, but when I visited Ballie Ballerson, an adult ball pit bar in London, I can honestly say it brought a smile to my face and I left wishing that I could have stayed for longer because the time FLEW by!
+Most were business people on the way to work etc. You could see their dilemma.
+Did they have time to take a minute for themselves and just do something fun?
+Ball pits are more commonly something associated with kids.
+But when I visited Ballie Ballerson, an adult ball pit bar in London, I can honestly say it brought a smile to my face.
+I left wishing that I could have stayed for longer because the time FLEW by!

 Ballie Ballerson: Ball Pit Bar London

-Ballie Ballerson started as a ‘pop up’ bar but due to its huge popularity it then moved into a newer, bigger permanent location in Shoreditch.
+Ballie Ballerson started as a ‘pop up’ bar.
+Due to its huge popularity it then moved into a newer, bigger permanent location in Shoreditch.
 Just like the Ice Bar London, it’s best to book a time slot.
-Slots last for 2 hours and cost either £7.50 (Sun – Thursday), £15 (Fridays) or £20 (Saturdays). £7.50 is an absolute bargain so if you can, I’d recommend visiting on these off peak days!
-It’s also an 18+ venue so make sure you have ID on you as entry could potentially be refused without it!
+Slots last for 2 hours and cost either £5 (Sun – Thursday), £10 (Fridays) or £15 (Saturdays). £5 is an absolute bargain so if you can, I’d recommend visiting on these off peak days!
+It’s also an 18+ venue so make sure you have ID on you as entry could be refused without it!

 The entrance fee then gives you access to two ball pits with over a million balls between them!
-You can see one of the ball pits from the street and it’s every instagrammer’s dream…believe me, my post from this ball pit was one of my best engaged posts for a long time (I started questioning if Instagram had truly died for me…turns out my tribe like a good ball pit too)!
+You can see one of the ball pits from the street.
+It’s every instagrammer’s dream…believe me.
+My post from this ball pit was one of my best engaged posts for a long time.
+(I started questioning if Instagram had truly died for me…turns out my tribe like a good ball pit too!)
 It’s pink.
 Very pink.
-And apparently Ariana Grande themed according to my friend…I’m getting old and obviously out of what music is cool since I no longer listen to Radio 1 day in, day out.
+And Ariana Grande themed.

 This ball pit isn’t as deep and has a carpeted floor.
 I was surprised at how comfortable it was just to lay in a ball pit.
 After a busy weekend in London I was exhausted and could have quite easily have fallen asleep!

-The second ball pit at Ballie Ballerson is much bigger as well as being quite a bit deeper…it was almost like a swimming pool!
+The second ball pit at Ballie Ballerson is much bigger as well as being quite a bit deeper.
+It was almost like a swimming pool!
 Like a big kid I couldn’t help but constantly ‘flop’ into the balls and just sink into them like a stone!
-My sister had visited when it was in its original location and she got a little freaked out going under because it can be a bit tricky to ‘resurface’, it can be a bit of a workout!
+My sister had visited when it was in its original location and she got a little freaked out going under.
+It can be a bit tricky to ‘resurface’ and can be a bit of a workout!

 This ball pit has white/clear balls that glow with the colour changing lights in the room.
-We found this to be the most popular out of the two, so when there were almost 4 staggered time slots, this one did start filling up a bit!
-As each slot has a limited number of places, it never felt OVER crowded though…and most people ‘disappeared’ in the balls, you could only really see the tops of people’s heads!
+We found this to be the most popular out of the two.
+When there were almost 4 staggered time slots, this one did start filling up a bit!
+As each slot has a limited number of places, it never felt OVER crowded though.
+Most people ‘disappeared’ in the balls, you could only really see the tops of people’s heads!
 The ball pit is surrounded by mirrors which also gave it the impression of being a lot larger.

 I also liked the way that the music wasn’t TOO loud.
-Sometimes you find yourself in a bar or club having to shout to be heard over the music but it was at a volume where you could still comfortably talk to the people you were with.
+Sometimes you find yourself in a bar or club having to shout to be heard over the music.
+However at Ballie Ballerson it was at a volume where you could still comfortably talk to the people you were with.

 There is actually a THIRD ball pit at Ballie Ballerson which I didn’t actually see because it’s in a VIP section which you can pay extra for.
 However this one is apparently gold!